 - Corso Umberto: The lively main street through town, Corso Umberto, is lined with shops and bars.
 Along the street are people-filled squares good for enjoying an outdoor drink and people-watching.
 One of the best squares is Piazza IX Aprile, with its great sea views.

-- Beaches: Below Taormina are beaches, coves, and a peaceful sea perfect for swimming.
+Beaches: Below Taormina is beaches, coves, and a peaceful sea perfect for swimming.
 There are paths between the town and the coast.
 There's also a cable car to Mazzaro, the beach resort just below Taormina, from Via L Pirandello.
 Buses run to beaches, too.

 The luxury hotel El Jebel is right in the center of town.
 Also in the center are the 4-star Villa Carlotta in a garden setting overlooking the sea and Hotel Villa Angela in a park setting with views of Mount Etna and the bay.
 A less expensive option right in the historic center is the 2-star Hotel Victoria.